jsfaint/gen_tags.vim/README.md

 # gen_tags.vim

-  This plugin aim to simple the usage of [ctags](http://ctags.sourceforge.net/) and [gtags](http://www.gnu.org/software/global/) for [Vim](https://github.com/vim/vim) and [NeoVim](https://github.com/neovim/neovim).<br>
+  This plugin aim to simple the usage of [ctags](http://ctags.sourceforge.net/) and [gtags](http://www.gnu.org/software/global/) for [Vim](https://github.com/vim/vim) and [NeoVim](https://github.com/neovim/neovim).</br>
   It is used for generate and maintain tags for you.

   This plugin support both [ctags](http://ctags.sourceforge.net/) and [gtags(aka GNU global)](http://www.gnu.org/software/global/).

-  gen_tags.vim will detect git root and use it as the project root path.
+  `gen_tags.vim` will detect git root and use it as the project root path.

   Generate/Update ctags and gtags will run in background.

+# Completion with gtags

+  This plugin also provide a gtags completion source for [nvim-completion-manager](https://github.com/roxma/nvim-completion-manager)</br>
+  It's optional, if you don't use ncm, just ignore it :smile:

 ## Difference between ctags and gtags

   GNU global(aka gtags) is more powerful than ctags, which support definition, reference, calling, called, include, string and etc, but ctags only support definition.

-  As we can use GNU global why did I still support ctags in this plugin?<br>
+  As we can use GNU global why did I still support ctags in this plugin?</br>
-  That's because GNU global only support 6 languages (C, C++, Yacc, Java, PHP4 and assembly) natively.<br>
+  That's because GNU global only support 6 languages (C, C++, Yacc, Java, PHP4 and assembly) natively.</br>
   ctags can support more languages(41 showed on the website).

   Actually global can support more languages with Pygments plugin parser, for more details please refer `PLUGIN_HOWTO.pygments` in global document.